Meet the OCL Board

 Andrew Simmonds, Vice Chair of the Board

-Andy is a member of the OCL Board and chairs our Finance, Audit and Risk Committee.
+Andy is a member of the OCL Board and chairs our Audit and Risk Committee.
 He is a qualified chartered accountant and was, until 2013, a partner in Deliotte.
 In addition to monitoring the executive risk management programme, the Audit and Risk Committee maintains its own Trustee-orientated risk register which drives specific monitoring actions at OCL Board meetings.

 Stan Chan, Chair of the Finance Committee